apache/nuttx/configs/stm32f4discovery/README.txt

        that the part supports auto baudrate detection, but I have found no documentation on how to use that.

-       Currently only a fixed, configurable BAUD is used and this must be set to the BT860 default.
+       Currently the "generic" HCI UART upper half is used with the BT860 and that upper half driver supports only a fixed (but configurable BAUD) is used and this must be set to the BT860 default (115200).

-       Baud rate can be set with vendor-specific command.
-Ideally, the sequence would be:  (1) start at default baud rate, (2) get local version info, (3) send the vendor-specific baud rate change command, (4) wait for response, and (5) set local UART to higher baud rate.
+       A custom BT860 upper half driver is needed that can use vendor specific command:  Baud rate can be set with such a vendor-specific command.
+Ideally, the sequence would be:  (1) start at default baud rate, (2) get local version info, (3) send the vendor-specific baud rate change command, (4) wait for response, and (5) set the local UART to the matching, higher baud rate.

-       The custom, vendor-specific command is
+       The custom, vendor-specific BT860 command is:

          {0x18, 0xfc, 0x06, 0x00, 0x00, NN, NN, NN, NN}